Ghee Butter: Is It Actually Heart-Healthy and Lactose-Free?

 Ghee started in India for several different cultural purposes.
 For example, Indians used Ghee for medicine, food, and spiritual/religious practices.
 They did and still do believe that it has cleansing powers, especially in the Hindu religion.

 In order to make Ghee, they turn milk into butter and then put it through a process of separation.
 Heating up the butter gets rid of any milk solids and excess water or foam.
-This clarifies the butter, making it one entity that looks clear and smooth like the photo above.
+This clarifies the butter, making it one entity that looks clear and smooth.

 The best part about Ghee is its incredibly long shelf life.
 Since the Indians removed the excess ingredients in butter, they did not have to worry about the Ghee spoiling for a couple of months.
 Ghee’s long-lasting characteristic still exists today and has to do with its lack of lactose.
 This concept shows up again in-depth towards the end of the article.